-Qudos Bank offers its customers an internal dispute resolution procedure that is readily accessible and free of charge.
+Qudos Bank offers its customers an internal dispute resolution procedure that is:

 Our staff are trained to efficiently and courteously deal with all types of problems.
 So don’t hesitate to speak to our staff if something is troubling you.
 We’d like to know about anything which affects the relationship you have with us.

 The first place you should take any complaint is to a member of our staff.
 If at all possible, the problem will be resolved immediately.
 However, if our staff member is unable to assist, please speak to a supervisor or manager.
 Our supervisor or manager will try to resolve the matter by the next business day.

 If the supervisor or manager is unable to resolve your complaint quickly, your complaint may be referred to our dispute resolution team to investigate.
 We will tell you if this happens.